-Bleach is then mixed with water to make different strength 'solutions'.
+The bleach then needs to be diluted with water to create a bleach 'solution'.
 Different strength solutions are required for different areas.
+Instructions on doing this safely are below.

 0.1% hypochlorite solution

 This should be used on all surfaces and objects after each individual nappy change.
 It should then be washed off surfaces and objects with a water spray, to avoid irritation of sensitive skin.